mytechnotalent/Reverse-Engineering/README.md

 -> Click [HERE](https://www.linkedin.com/pulse/assembly-language-basic-malware-reverse-engineering-kevin-m-thomas-4/) to read the article on LinkedIn.

 ## Lesson 6: Assembly Language - Basic Malware Reverse Engineering (Part 6: Hexadecimal Number System)
-This tutorial will address the very basics of the hexidecimal number system.
+This tutorial will address the very basics of the hexadecimal number system.

 -> Click [HERE](https://www.linkedin.com/pulse/assembly-language-basic-malware-reverse-engineering-kevin-m-thomas-5/) to read the article on LinkedIn.